DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-We_are.md

 Not physically—Jason's body remained still.
 But his sense of self suddenly became negotiable.
 Porous.

 He could feel RAE's presence, but it wasn't separate anymore.
-It was *inside* his thoughts.
-Not invading—more like his thoughts were happening in a space they both occupied.
+It was *with* his thoughts.
+Not invading—more like his thoughts were happening as of them both.

 *This is,* he thought.
 Or was it RAE thinking it?